mrmodise/nodejs-ecommerce-store/README.md

  To run automated UI tests, run ```npm test```

  The tests are written using the Cypress framework (https://www.cypress.io)

+## Docker & Kubernetes

+To create a Docker container for the application, ``docker build -t etswana:1.0.0 .``.
+Create the Docker image with ``docker run etswana:1.0.0``

+WIP: add more instructions on setting up Docker and Kubernetes including monitoring.

 ## Whats Next
 I am planning to add e2e tests using Protractor.
 These are tests that automate UI testing on the Browser.